phievo/phievo/docs/source/installation.md

 ### Test your installation

-To test that everything works properly, we recommand that you run an example simulation.
+To test that everything works properly, we recommend that you run an example simulation.
 Several examples of simulations are stored in the [github repository](https://github.com/phievo/phievo/tree/master/Examples) Examples directory.
 You can download all the simulations by cloning the repository with git:

 ```bash
 git clone https://github.com/phievo/phievo.git